spot_img

 Friday, January 9: Classic sprint

-The final event here is “just” a SuperTour race; the 2025/2026 skate sprint national championship will be held during Spring Series at Craftsbury in March.
+The final event here is “just” a SuperTour race; the 2025/2026 classic sprint national championship will be held at Craftsbury in March during Spring Series.
 The first three races are all national championships.

 Here is a more detailed schedule of the week.
 All times are given in local time, which is EST.